Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 When you’ve covered the city’s main attractions, head up into the hills to explore Sri Lanka’s famous plantations.
 Visit Top House and be taken on a tour of the beautiful cinnamon estate, or opt for a tea picking experience - and yes, you’ll get to try some of the exotic varieties on offer.

 To really make your trip your own, you can add an Experience Pack.
 For example, if you want to explore a working cinnamon estate, simply select our ‘Foodie’ pack.
-If you want to find out more about what you can get up to in Galle, head over to our itinerary builder.
+If you want to find out more about what you can get up to in Galle, head over to the itinerary builder.

 It was originally built by the Portuguese in 1588 and revamped later by the Dutch, and the European influences are still very much visible today.
 As you stroll along the quaint streets of the walled old town, you can’t help but notice the slightly jarring fusion of colonial architecture and Asian culture - think Dutch-style villas and imposing mosques.Discover more